Conditional Gradient Methods: Advanced variants

-\begin{example}[A numerical example] In Figure~\ref{fig:adaFW} (left) we compare the primal gap evolution of the vanilla Frank–Wolfe algorithm (Frank–Wolfe), and the Pairwise Frank–Wolfe algorithm (PFW), and their variants with the \emph{adaptive step size strategy} (denoted by the \lq{}Ada\rq{} prefix in the graphs) via Algorithm~\ref{alg:AdaptiveStepSize}.
+the primal gap evolution of the vanilla Frank–Wolfe algorithm (Frank–Wolfe), and the Pairwise Frank–Wolfe algorithm (PFW), and their variants with the \emph{adaptive step size strategy} (denoted by the \lq{}Ada\rq{} prefix in the graphs) via Algorithm~\ref{alg:AdaptiveStepSize}.
 The feasible region is the unit {l1-ball@\(\ell_{1}\)-ball}\(\ell_{1}\)-ball and the objective function is a quadratic $f(x) = \frac{1}{2} \norm[2]{Q x}^{2} + \innp{b}{x}$ where $Q\in \mathbb{R}^{n \times n}$ and $b\in \mathbb{R}^{n}$ with $n = 200$.
 The entries of $Q$ and $b$ are selected uniformly random from the interval between $0$ and $1$.
-This results in an objective function with $L \approx 10043$ and $\mu \approx 0.0005$.
+This results in an objective function with $L \approx \num{10043}$ and $\mu \approx \num{0.0005}$.
 Figure~\ref{fig:adaFW} (right) shows the evolution of the smoothness estimate $\widetilde{L}$ used by the adaptive algorithms.
 All adaptive variants use $\tau = 2$, $\eta = 0.9$ and a starting smoothness estimate of $0.01$.
 Note that the smoothness estimate used by the adaptive variants hovers around $150$, and is much smaller than the $L$-smoothness parameter of the function, which results in larger step sizes and greater progress.

 \end{example}

 In fact the adaptive step size strategy has two more properties that make it extremely powerful.